WISE 1534−1043

-WISE 1534–1043 (or WISEA J153429.75-104303.3, and referred to as "The Accident") is a brown dwarf (substellar object), Class Y, the coolest class, visible only in the infrared.
+WISE 1534−1043 (or WISEA J153429.75−104303.3, and referred to as "The Accident") is a brown dwarf (substellar object), Class Y, the coolest class, visible only in the infrared.
 It was accidentally discovered via the Wide-field Infrared Survey Explorer.

 The brown dwarf is 50 light years from Earth, with a transverse velocity of over 200 km/s – over 25% faster than the next fastest stellar object of its kind.
 Its relative color components are unique among brown dwarfs observed to date.
 The best guess as to its origins are that it is a very old and low-metallicity object.
+On the 245th meeting of the AAS it was announced that JWST confirmed the object as a brown dwarf.

 Discovery

-WISE 1534-1043 was first noticed by Dan Caselden, a security engineer and citizen scientist of the Backyard Worlds Zooniverse project.
+WISE 1534−1043 was first noticed by Dan Caselden, a security engineer and citizen scientist of the Backyard Worlds Zooniverse project.
 He built his own online program to find brown dwarfs and found this source by accident, while looking at another source.
 It was first announced as a brown dwarf by the CatWISE team, who used Spitzer Space Telescope for follow-up observations.
 It had the highest proper motion in this sample and was undetected in Palomar/WIRC.
 This already hinted at the subdwarf nature of this object.
 Subsequent observations with the Hubble Space Telescope WFC3 and Keck MOSFIRE uncovered the faintness of the source in the J-band.
 By combining Spitzer and Hubble data, a robust parallax was measured, establishing it as a possible subdwarf of type Y.